hotaru2k3/hpkp/README.md

 to mitigate many problems of the current system of certificate authorities.

-hpkp-gen can read public keys from certificates (.crt), private keys (.key) and certificate requests (.csr).
+hpkp-gen can read public keys from certificates (.crt or .pem), private keys (.key), and certificate requests (.csr).

 More Info
 =========